Experimental Advanced Superconducting Tokamak: Phase II

 The second phase of EAST was formally entered through a ribbon-cutting ceremony for the EAST auxiliary heating system project, which was held on November 29, 2011.

 After a nearly 20-month long upgrading break since September 2012, EAST commenced for the first round of experiments in May 2014.
 A year later, EAST was reporting currents of up to 1 Megaampere, as well as stable H-mode plasma for 6.4 seconds.
 Then, almost two years later, EAST was able to break records when it managed to maintain a plasma pulse for 102 seconds at ~50 million °C (90 million °F).
-During this test, EAST was able to generate a Plasma with currents of 400 kiloamperes with a density of about 2.4 x 10^{19}/m^{3}.
+During this test EAST was able to generate a plasma with currents of 400 kiloamperes with a density of about 2.4 × 10^{19}/m^{3}.
 It was observed that the temperature was slowly increasing during this test.

-Building on this success, EAST became the first tokamak to successfully sustain H-Mode plasma for more than one minute at ~50 million °C (90 million °F) on November 2, 2016.
-In July of 2017, it was also the first tokamak to sustain said plasma for more than 100 seconds at the same temperature.
-The following year, EAST reached a milestone of ~100 million °C (180 million °F) electron temperature on November 12, 2018.
-During May of 2021, it reached an electron temperature of 120 million °C electron temperature for 101 seconds.
+Building on this success, EAST became the first tokamak to successfully sustain H-Mode plasma for more than one minute at ~50 million kelvin on November 2, 2016.
+In July 2017, it was also the first tokamak to sustain said plasma for more than 100 seconds at the same temperature.
+The following year, EAST reached a milestone of ~100 million kelvin electron temperature on November 12, 2018.
+In May 2021, it reached an electron temperature of 120 million °C electron temperature for 101 seconds.
 On December 30, 2021, a long-pulse high-parameter plasma operation of 1056 seconds was realized, setting another world record for the operation of the Tokamak experimental device.

 EAST achieved the world's first 403-second steady-state H-mode plasma on April 12, 2023.

 EAST then broke its record 20 months later on January 20, 2025, when it sustained plasma for 1066 seconds.

+In January 2026, EAST announced that it had achieved line-averaged electron density in the range of (1.3 to 1.65), significantly above its prior range (0.8 to 1.0).
+It adopted electron cyclotron resonance heating (ECRH)–assisted ohmic start-p and high initial neutral density.
+These experiments operated in the density-free regime.